 It was an unremarkable, mild day, the sky blue and cloudless.
 Blaire’s history books referred to the phenomenon as stellar death: the sudden, inexplicable disappearance of every known star.
 When she applied for her school’s astronomy program—an archaic field, full of pseudoscientists, believers of myth and fairy tale—she described a star as a dangerous pinprick of light.

 Blaire has always felt trapped on Earth, trapped beneath a black and empty sky.
 But with Tabietha, her best friend, things are better.
 Together they imagine a life in which the sky—dreary, sun distant and diluted—is full of stars.
-But when Tabietha is shot, forcing both of them on the run, the world becomes larger than Blaire could ever have dreamed.
+But when Tabietha is attacked, forcing both of them on the run, the world becomes larger than Blaire could ever have dreamed.

 Driven from Earth by masked assassins, the two find refuge in the city of Saeter.
 Beneath a red sky punctured by tall, black spires, Blaire encounters not only the sieh but the people who worship it.
 Surrounded by saints, devotions etched into their skin, Blaire wrestles with her new place in the universe as Tabietha investigates the assassins.